section-engineering-education/engineering-education/content/articles/introducing-security-keys-in-data-systems/index.md

 #### Types of keys for securing data
 Data storage has shifted 90% if not wholly to cloud storage.
 With remote access and network infrastructure, people now don't have to drop by the office to access data.

 In the cloud previously, there were two keys used to secure data online.
-These are Hold Your Own Key(HYOK) and the recent one Build Your Own Key(BYOK).
+These are Hold Your Own Key( HYOK) and the recent one Build Your Own Key (BYOK).
 Below is an explanation for the both.

 ##### Hold Your Own Keys (HYOK)
 This key uses a concept which is based on a trusted model.
 The flow of the data is based on the fact that it has to pass via a trusted model.

-Here the data providers chose to have the key remain with the cloud service provider or they can keep it.
+Here, the data providers chose to have the key remain with the cloud service provider or they can keep it.
 Therefore, the third party have the access to the data.

 ##### Bring Your Own Keys
 This key is totally different from the other as it does not rely on any third party for storage.
 The key is hosted inside the cloud provider unlike the other one which is stored with the enterprise holding the cloud service.